aimacode/aima-java/aima-core/README.txt

 == Requirements ==
 # JDK 1.8 - is the baseline JDK against which this project is developed.

-== Current Release: 0.11.1-Chp7-Complete ==
+== Current Release: 0.12.0-Search-Improvements ==
-0.11.1-Chp7-Complete : Mar 15 2015 :<br>
+0.12.0-Search-Improvements : Dec 18 2016 :<br>
-  * Fixed Issue 33, Add implementation of - Fig 7.22 SATPlan
-  * Improved performance of DPLL implementation and added an alternative implementation that uses a couple of trivial optimizations to improve performance by about 40% over the default DPLL implementation that matches the description in the book.
-  * New DPLL interface added to allow people to experiment with different implementations in order to try out performance enhancement ideas from the book and other sources.
-  * Added tests for and corrected defects found in the HybridWumpusAgent and WumpusKnowledgeBase implementations.
+  * Improvements/Simplifications across search related APIs.
+  * Complete set of algorithms for Chapters 22, 23 and 25 added.
+  * Moved from JDK-7 to 8 as the baseline for further development.

 = Details =